 I tell founders and brand managers, “There’s nothing else you’ll spend money on that you will use as often as the name, so you want to get it right.

 I always ask them, “What is YOUR time worth?”
 Lots of folks could probably come up with their own name if they had the time.
 But these are busy people.
-I tell them sometimes, the reason I’ve stayed alive in this business so long because I can sit down and think about ONE thing for eight hours.
+I tell them sometimes the reason I’ve stayed alive in this business so long is because I can sit down and think about ONE thing for eight hours.
 How many founders have that luxury?

-That’s why there are still naming shops that can charge middle and even high five figures for naming a corporation or a big product.
+That’s why there are still naming shops that can charge middle and even high-five figures for naming a corporation or a big product.
 And I’m still here, like a crafty mammal, running around between their feet, doing my little language tricks.

 We hope the above information will help you in making informed decisions about your brand.
 What is your vision for the future of your brand?
 Get in touch, we are always happy to chat.